matthewcrews/blog/content/blog/2022/12/fast-enumeration-of-bitset/index.md

 | DuckTyping | 28.039 ns | 0.5183 ns | 0.4848 ns |      - |         - |
 ```

 This is much better.
 Our performance is almost that of a `HashSet`.
-Something to be aware of, the duck-typing approache and the `IEnumerable<'T>` are not mutally exclusive.
-If you implement both, the runtime will pick the faster approach in the testing that I have done.
-In the production code we include both because the `IEnumerable<'T>` is necessary for using the `BitSet` with the `Seq` module.
+Something to be aware of, the duck-typing approach and the `IEnumerable<'T>` are not mutually exclusive.
+If you implement both, the runtime will pick the faster approach in the testing I have done.
+In the production code, we include both because the `IEnumerable<'T>` is necessary for using the `BitSet` with the `Seq` module.

 ## Inline All The Things (When it helps)

-You have probably noticed that the performance of our loop based approach is still nowhere near the `iter` method.
+You have probably noticed that our loop-based approach's performance is still not near the `iter` method.
 That's to be expected.
-The for loop approach adds overhead to the iteration.
-The F# compiler has some special transforms that it does for arrays which makes using a `for...in...do` loop over the elements of an array incredibly fast but most other collections do not get that special treatment.
+The for-loop approach adds overhead to the iteration.
+The F# compiler has some special transforms that it does for arrays which makes using a `for...in...do` loop over the elements of an array incredibly fast, but most other collections do not get that special treatment.

-There is something we can do to get a little more performance though.
-Right now each time the `MoveNext` method is being called, it is creating a new stack frame.
-This is adding overhead to the loop when it has to copy data for each instance of the stack frame.
-If we could inline the logic of the `MoveNext` method, we could reduce the number of stack frames that are created and potentially get a performance boost.
+There is something we can do to get a little more performance, though.
+Right now, each time the `MoveNext` method is called, it creates a new stack frame.
+This adds overhead to the loop when it has to copy data for each instance of the stack frame.
+If we could inline the logic of the `MoveNext` method, we could reduce the number of stack frames created and potentially get a performance boost.

-If you try to just add the `inline` keyword to `Current` and `MoveNext` on `BitSetEnumerator` you will have a problem though.
+If you try to add the `inline` keyword to `Current` and `MoveNext` on `BitSetEnumerator`, you will have a problem.
 The compiler will give you an error that looks something like this:

 ```
 D:\Documents\GitHub\FSharpPerformance\BitSetEnumeration\DuckTyping.fs(55,17): error FS1114: The value 'BitSetEnumeration.DuckTyping.BitSetEnumerator.MoveNext' was marked inline but was not bound in the optimi